-As some families gather to break bread over the Thanksgiving holiday, financial professionals suggest adding a less traditional topic to the conversation lineup: estate planning.
+As families come together for the holidays ahead, financial professionals suggest adding a less traditional topic to the conversation lineup: estate planning.

-No, no one believes that wills and trusts should be contemplated over Thanksgiving turkey, but once the table is cleared and the tryptophan wears off, a dialogue that seeks to clarify whether your aging loved ones have the documents in place to protect their personal and financial affairs is not only appropriate, but prudent.
+No, no one believes that wills and trusts should be contemplated over holiday feasting, lighting a menorah, or opening gifts, but in the quiet moments that follow, a dialogue that seeks to clarify whether your aging loved ones have the documents in place to protect their personal and financial affairs is not only appropriate, but prudent.

-“Having a conversation about estate planning around Thanksgiving is a great idea,” said Hans Scheil, a financial professional with Cardinal Retirement Planning in Cary, North Carolina.
+“Having a conversation about estate planning around the holidays is a great idea,” said Hans Scheil, a financial professional with Cardinal Retirement Planning in Cary, North Carolina.
 “Most people spend all four days together over Thanksgiving and at some point they run out of things to talk about, so this can be an important discussion to have.”
 The same is true during the December holidays.

 The key, of course, is tact.